 Dear Your Teen:

 I have a 14-year-old daughter.
 In general, we eat well in our house and I think my daughter understands what a healthy diet consists of (fruits, vegetables etc.).
 That said, she will, without fail, opt for a sugary treat over a healthy snack whenever the opportunity presents itself.
+Is she eating too much junk food?
 Do I speak up?
-Or will modeling a healthy diet win out in the end?
+Or will modeling healthy eating habits win out in the end?

 You first want to consider how often treats are available at home.
 You say that in general your family eats well but does that mean your daughter has access to sugary treats or that they happen rarely?
 If these items are scarce that could explain why she chooses them when out and about.
 If this is the case, talk to her about which type of treat foods she likes and consider allowing her to eat them at home without sabotaging her diet.